-Guidance.
-I lease attach a copy of the state 8 periodicity schedule.
-For pregnancy related coverage, please describe the recommendations being followed for those services.
-6.2.1- BH Periodicity Schedule The state has adopted the following periodicity schedule for behavioral health screenings and assessments.
-Please specify any differences between any covered CHIP populations: ☐ State-developed schedule ☐ American Academy of Pediatrics/ Bright Futures ☐ Other Nationally recognized periodicity schedule (please specify:) ☐ Other (please describe:) 6.3-BH Covered Benefits Please check off the behavioral health services that are provided to the state's CHIP populations, and provide a description of the amount, duration, and scope of each benefit For each benefit, please also indicate whether the benefit is available for mental health and/or substance use disorders.
-If there are differences in benefits based on the population or type of condition being treated, please specify those differences.
-If EPSDT is provided, as described at Section 6.2.22 and 6.2.22.1, the state should only check off the applicable benefits.
-It does not have to provide additional information regarding the amount, duration, and scope of each covered behavioral health benefit.
-Guidance: Please include a description of the services provided in addition to the behavioral health screenings and assessments described in the assurance below at 6.3.1.1-BH.
-6.3.1- BH ☐ Behavioral health screenings and assessments.
-(Section 2103(c)(6)(A)) 6.3.1.1- BH ☐ The state assures that all developmental and behavioral health recommendations outlined in the AAP Bright Futures periodicity schedule and United States Public Preventive Services Task Force (USPSTF) recommendation graded as A and B are covered as a part of the CHIP benefit package, as appropriate for the covered populations.
+Guidance: Enabling services, such as transportation, translation, and outreach services, may be offered only if designed to increase the accessibility of primary and preventive health care services for eligible low-income individuals.
+6.2.26.
+Enabling services (such as transportation, translation, and outreach services) (Section 2110(a)(27)) 6.2.27.
+Any other health care services or items specified by the Secretary and not included under this Section (Section 2110(a)(28)) prevent, diagnose, a Health Coverage Section 2103(c)(5) requires that states provide coverage to and treat a broad range of mental health and substance use disorders in a culturally ppropriate manner for all CHIP enrollees, including pregnant women and unborn Please attach a copy of the state's periodicity schedule.
+For pregnancy-related lease describe the recommendations being followed for those services. behavioral h Periodicity Schedule The state has adopted the following periodicity schedule for nealth screenings and assessments.
+Please specify any differences between any IP populations: State-developed schedule American Academy of Pediatrics/ Bright Futures Other Nationally recognized periodicity schedule (please specify: Other (please describe: ) state's CHIP popula For each benefit, pl use disorders.
+If the Benefits Please check off the behavioral health services that are provided to the ations, and provide a description of the amount, duration, and scope of each benefit ease also indicate whether the benefit is available for mental health and/or substance are differences in benefits based on the population or type of condition being ify those differences. applicable benefits. ed, as described at Section 6.2.22 and 6.2.22.1, the state should only check off the It does not have to provide additional information regarding the amount, duration, covered behavioral health benefit.
+Please include a description of the services provided in addition to the behavioral nings and assessments described in the assurance below at 6.3.1.1-BH.
+6.3.1- BH [ Behavioral health screenings and assessments.
+(Section 2103(c)(6)(A))

+6.3.1.1- BH The state assures that all developmental and behavioral health recommendations outlined in the AAP Bright Futures periodicity schedule and United States Public Preventive Services Task Force (USPSTF) recommendations graded as A and B are covered as a part of the CHIP benefit package, as appropriate for the covered populations.

 Guidance: Examples of facilitation efforts include requiring managed care organizations and their networks to use such tools in primary care practice, providing education, training, and technical resources, and covering the costs of administering or purchasing the tools.